jslim89/jslim89.github.com/source/_posts/2014-09-19-integrate-paypal-sdk-into-laravel-4.markdown

 Then edit **app/config/paypal.php**, replace **client_id** & **secret** with the live credentials, and change the **mode** to `live`

 #### Ack: Thanks [waiylgeek](https://disqus.com/by/waiylgeek/) for the info.

+## Update Jan 19, 2015.
+READ ME:

+My intention of this post is about to share how to integrate PayPal official SDK to Laravel 4.
+I'm not a PayPal expert here, those PayPal api, PayPal rules, etc question please refer to PayPal official website.

+If you have any feedback or improvement, welcome to comment on this post, or drop me an email.

+Thank you.